Our trip to Dumfries and Galloway was part of a paid partnership with the South of Scotland Destination Alliance.

 For those not feeling as adventurous, a 1.5 hour tour of the Crafty Distillery is also available.

-During our visit to Dumfries and Galloway, we were treated to a ridiculously fun (and very cute) tour of the area in Ruby, a vintage VW red campervan.
+If you’re looking for quirky things to do in Dumfries and Galloway, book a ridiculously fun (and very cute) tour of the area in Ruby, a vintage VW red campervan.

 Lovingly restored and put back on the road by her wonderful owner, Linny – owner of The Lovebug – Ruby is available for not only weddings, but tours of Dumfries and Galloway, too.